RasmusEdvardsen/SubredditBattleRoyale/README.md

 - [ ] Work on SUBR.sol
 - [ ] Create tests for SUBR.sol
 - [ ] Deploy to testnet
+- [ ] Test that eth/gwei are sent to owner wallet, and that I have control over it (configure wallet during build/deploy to go to mine)
 - [ ] Deploy to live
 - [ ] At some point, create frontend that shows subreddit standings
 - [ ] Figure out some rivaling subreddits, and initialize contract with unequal amounts of coins for them to incentivize usage.